Cgroups

-cgroups (abbreviated from control groups) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.
+cgroups (abbreviated from control groups) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, etc.) of a collection of processes.

 Engineers at Google started the work on this feature in 2006 under the name "process containers".
 In late 2007, the nomenclature changed to "control groups" to avoid confusion caused by multiple meanings of the term "container" in the Linux kernel context, and the control groups functionality was merged into the Linux kernel mainline in kernel version 2.6.24, which was released in January 2008.
-Since then, developers have added many new features and controllers, such as support for kernfs in 2014, firewalling, and unified hierarchy. cgroup v2 was merged in Linux kernel 4.5 with significant changes to the interface and internal functionality.
+Since then, developers have added controllers for the kernel's own memory allocation, netfilter firewalling, the OOM killer, and many other parts.

+A major change in the history of cgroups is cgroup v2, which removes the ability to use multiple process hierarchies and to discriminate between threads as found in the original cgroup (now called "v1").
+Work on the single, unified hierarchy started with the repurposing of v1's dummy hierarchy as a place for holding all controllers not yet used by others in 2014. cgroup v2 was merged in Linux kernel 4.5 (2016).

 Versions

 There are two versions of cgroups.

-Cgroups was originally written by Paul Menage and Rohit Seth, and merged into the mainline Linux kernel in 2007.
-Afterwards this is called cgroups version 1.

-Development and maintenance of cgroups was then taken over by Tejun Heo.
-Tejun Heo redesigned and rewrote cgroups.
-This rewrite is now called version 2, the documentation of cgroup-v2 first appeared in Linux kernel 4.5 released on 14 March 2016.
+They can co-exist in a system.